Beastwick18/nyaa/README.md

   - `{title}` - The title of the post on nyaa.si
   - `{file}` - The name of the torrent file hosted on nyaa.si

-`default_category` refers to the theme selected by default when the app is opened.
+`default_theme` refers to the theme selected by default when the app is opened.
 Possible values are `Default`, `Dracula`, `Gruvbox`, or `Catppuccin Macchiato`.
 Custom themes coming soon!

 `default_category` refers to the category selected by default when the app is opened.
 Possible values are defined in [CATEGORIES.md](./CATEGORIES.md).